shamilmamedov/shamilmamedov.github.io/_posts/2023-04-24-recognition-models.md

 y_k = H\big(x_k\big) + \nu_k
 $$

 where $$H(x_k)$$ is the state-to-observation map and $$\nu_k$$ is a noise.
-As an example, imagine we want to learn a robot dynamics shown in Figure 1.
-Starting from an initial latent state $$x_0$$ we can apply a sequence of external control inputs (joint torques, to be more precise) and measure some variables, for example, positions of some keypoints using a camera.
+As an example, imagine we need to learn a robot dynamics shown in Figure 1.
+The states of the robot are joint positions and velocities.
+But assume that the data are external inputs (joint torques) and positions of some keypoints measured using a camera while the robot is moving.

 <p style="align: left; text-align:center;">
     <img src="/assets/img/blog/panda-dynamics-example.png" alt width="90%"/>